spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/add-variables-in-the-parameter-store.md

 Customer-owned variables are created and managed by you - the onboarded customer or implementation partner.
 You have full control over these variables and can add or edit them according to your needs.
 However, please note that changes to these variables do not automatically propagate into the running environment.
 To apply changes made to your environment variables, you'll need to run an ECS-updater-* pipeline in order to bring them to the containers (full re-deploy would also do the trick, of course).
 This process does not require Spryker Cloud or support intervention.

-On the other hand, Spryker-owned environment variables should not be altered directly in the Parameter Store.
-These variables have been configured by Spryker for the optimal operation of the Cloud Commerce OS.
-Any change made directly to these variables can introduce inconsistencies and potential issues in Cloud Operations.

-If there is a need to modify a Spryker-owned environment variable, it must be done through Terraform to ensure proper application and consistency.
-However, such changes require Spryker Cloud or support intervention, as it needs to be coordinated with our DevOps team.
+If there is a need to modify a Spryker-owned environment variable, it must be done through Spryker Cloud or Support intervention, as it needs to be coordinated with our DevOps team to ensure proper application and consistency.

 By adhering to these guidelines, you can effectively manage your environment variables without risking system stability.
 It also helps in maintaining a seamless experience while working with Spryker Cloud Commerce OS.